Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Experimental Results

-\autoref{tab:results_alg_1} summarizes the outputs of \autoref{alg:methodology_1} for all three ML techniques and both datasets.
-Specifically, it shows the average recorded drops in score, when only the testing dataset was amplified (fourth column, $o_1$), the training and testing datasets were amplified using the same transformation (fifth column, $o_2$), and the training and testing datasets were amplified using a different transformation (sixth column, $o_3$).
-We observe that, on average, amplifying the testing dataset leads to a drop in score ($-0.020$ for CodeXGLUE, $-0.030$ for VulDeePecker), and amplifying the training dataset using the same transformation restores that decrease towards previous levels.
-On average, approx. 59.8\% (CodeXGLUE) and 54.1\% (VulDeePecker) of the lost score is restored.
+\autoref{tab:results_alg_1} summarizes the outputs of \autoref{alg:methodology_1} for all six ML4VD techniques and both datasets.
+Specifically, it shows the average recorded changes in the respective metrics, when only the testing dataset was augmented (blue columns, $output_{A1.1}$), when the training and testing datasets were augmented using the same transformation (orange columns, $output_{A1.2}$), and when the training and testing datasets were augmented using a different transformation (green columns, $output_{A1.3}$).
+We observe that, on average, augmenting the testing dataset leads to a drop in accuracy/f1-score ($-0.025$ for CodeXGLUE, $-0.043$ for VulDeePecker), and augmenting the training dataset using the same transformation restores that decrease towards previous levels.
+On average, approximately 69.0\% (CodeXGLUE) and 66.2\% (VulDeePecker) of the lost accuracy/f1-score is restored.

+\autoref{fig:rq_2_barchart} shows the impact on accuracy caused by augmenting only the testing data using the individual transformations $t_k \in T$ ($impact(t_k) := accuracy[MLM[Tr], Te_k] - accuracy[MLM[Tr], Te]$) for all six ML4VD techniques.
+In other words, \autoref{fig:rq_2_barchart} displays the severity of the performance decline of the techniques when only applying semantic preserving transformations on the testing set.
+The most impactful transformations for each ML technique are marked by red stars.

+If a specific semantic preserving transformation has a high negative impact on the accuracy of an ML technique, we can assume that either (a) the ML technique partly relied on unrelated features that were removed or modified by the transformation (e.g. removal of comments) to achieve its original high accuracy, or (b) that the ML technique relied on unrelated features introduced by the transformation (e.g. addition of comments) to achieve the decreased accuracy after applying the transformation.